supermassivedb/supermassive/readme.md

 When the replica comes back up, the primary node will send the missing data to the replica.
 The replica will then be in sync with the primary node.

-This is using the journal pages and a specific piece of the protocol A replica will once connected to will send a `SYNCFROM pgnum` where pgnum is the last page number in the replica journal.
+This is using the journal pages and a specific piece of the protocol A primary after connected to replica will send a `STARTSYNC`, a replica will then send a `SYNCFROM pgnum` where pgnum is the last page number in the replica journal.
 The primary will then send missing operations to the replica.

 Communication looks like this
 ```